Tagged with ICU

 My friend stood up.
 “Over here, we’re over here!”
 He ran in the direction of the voices.

 Moments later, helmets with lights bounded onto the scene.
-The helmets were attached to people wearing jeans and jackets and thick gloves.
+The helmets were worn by people wearing jeans and jackets and thick gloves.
 Apparently, they had work to do.

 A helmet with a mustache knelt beside me.
 “Hi, there.
 What’s your name?”